- How will I manage a five-week hiatus from my job?

 Two program sessions are offered per year, in the summer and fall, in Philadelphia.
-Participants live and attend classes in the Steinberg Conference Center, which becomes a second home.
-Here they receive attentive service from an expert staff and such premium amenities as lavish guestrooms with personal computers and flat-screen TVs, five-star dining, a fitness center, dry cleaning, and concierge services.
+Participants live in residence and attend classes in the Steinberg Conference Center Here they receive attentive service from an expert staff and such premium amenities as premium guestrooms with personal computers and flat-screen TVs, five-star dining, a fitness center, dry cleaning, and concierge services.
 Coffee bars with espresso and fully stocked refreshment areas are available throughout the day's sessions, providing a taste of Philadelphia and specialties from around the world.

 The Steinberg Conference Center is on the vibrant and historic campus of the University of Pennsylvania.
 It is surrounded by the culture, history, and vitality of the birthplace of the United States.
 The City of Philadelphia is renowned for its wealth of restaurants, theatre, sports venues, and entertainment.